 I live for this music, and in fact, this type of music has moved me more than anything in this universe.
 This is something that I love to do as a big thank you to all of the musicians who really work hard to make this type of music, and speaking from the musician’s standpoint myself (I am a musician by the way), many bands don’t really get the credit, exposure or props that they really deserve.
 Doing this show is one way to help the metal scene and help preserve the interest in this music for future generations.
 This is not something I do to “further myself”, this is something I do to thank all of the metal musicians out there for their hard work and dedication to the music that myself and millions of others love.

 I have also geared the show more towards the underground bands.
 I usually love to feature bands who may not be that well known here in the USA.
 Most of these bands are established, have great musicianship, great songs, good production and they are professional.
 However, these same groups just never get the recognition they deserve.
-So I have made it a personal mission to seek these types of bands out and to help them any way I can
+So I have made it a personal mission to seek these types of bands out and to help them any way I can.
+The show has also morphed into the Metal Command Podcast.
+This is seperate from the radio show and is a talk show about everything Metal.

 Many bands have appeared on the show over the years so here’s a pretty good rough list of bands who have been interviewed on the show although there have been many more, Over the years I have lost track of who exactly has been on the show!
-(In Alphabetical Order): Accept, Angel Dust, Angra, Annihilator, Anthrax, Armored Saint, Artillery, At No End, Avantasia, Avalon, Ayreon, Axxis, Biastfear, Black Sabbath, Blaze Bailey, Blind Guardian, Bloodbound, Blotted Science, Brainstorm, Bruce Dickinson, Cage, Cellbound, Chris Caffery, Cioroner, Circle II Circle, Creation's End, Cyris, DC Cooper, David Readman, Death Angel, Dio, Dirty Deeds, Disturbed, Doro Pesch, Dream Theater, Edguy, Eternal Legacy, Exodus, Falconer, F5, Fear Factory, Flotsam & Jetsam, Gamma Ray, Grave Digger, Grip Inc., Halford, Hammerfall, Heathen, Helloween, Iced Earth, Imagika, Indestructable Noise Command, In Flames, Iron Maiden, Iron Savior, Ivory Tower, Jaded Heart, Jag Panzer, Jon Oliva, Judas Priest, Kamelot, Labyrinth, Lick The Blade, Leatherwolf, Liege Lord, Lions Share, Luca Turilli, Manowar, Masterplan, Megadeth, Metal Church, Metallica, Michael Kiske, Morgana Lefay, , Motley Crue, Motorhead, Nevermore, Nightwish, Nocturnal Rites, Onslaught, OverKill, Pagan’s Mind, Pariah, Pharaoh, Pink Cream 69, Primal Fear, Prototype, Rage, Rebellion, Rhapsody, Ride The Sky, Rob Rock, Roy Z, Running Wild, Savatage, Saxon, Scanner, Sebastian Bach, Shatter Messiah, Silent Force, Sinergy, Skid Row, Skyclad, Slayer, Soilwork, Sonata Arctica, Stratovarius, Streams of Passion, Sybreed, Symphony X, Symphorce, Testament, Tim Henderson (BWBK), Timo Tolkki, Vindicator, Virgin Steele, Venomin James, Vision Divine, W.A.S.P., Watchtower, Yngwie Malmsteen and many more!
+(In Alphabetical Order): Accept, Angel Dust, Angra, Annihilator, Anthrax, Anubis Gate, Armored Saint, Artillery, Arch Enemy, At No End, Avantasia, Avalon, Ayreon, Axxis, Biastfear, Black Sabbath, Blaze Bailey, Blind Guardian, Bloodbound, Blotted Science, Brainstorm, Bruce Dickinson, Cage, Cellbound, Chris Caffery, Coroner, Circle II Circle, Communic, Creation's End, Cyris, DC Cooper, David Readman, Deadiron, Death Dealer, Death Angel, Dio, Dirty Deeds, Disturbed, Doro Pesch, Dream Theater, Edguy, Empires of Eden, Eternal Legacy, Exodus, Falconer, F5, Fear Factory, Flotsam & Jetsam, Gamma Ray, Grave Digger, Grip Inc., Halford, Hammerfall, Hatriot, Havok, Heathen, Helloween, Iced Earth, Imagika, Indestructable Noise Command, Ion Vein, In Flames, Iron Maiden, Iron Savior, Ivory Tower, Jack Starr, Jaded Heart, Jag Panzer, Jon Oliva, Judas Priest, Kamelot, Labyrinth, Lanfear, Leprous, Lick The Blade, Leatherwolf, Liege Lord, Lions Share, Luca Turilli, Manowar, Masterplan, Megadeth, Metal Church, Metallica, Michael Kiske, Mnemic, Morgana Lefay, , Motley Crue, Motorhead, Nevermore, Nightwish, Nocturnal Rites, Onslaught, OverKill, Pagan’s Mind, Pariah, Pharaoh, Pink Cream 69, Primal Fear, Prototype, Queensryche, Rage, Rebellion, Rhapsody, Ride The Sky, Rob Rock, Roy Z, Running Wild, Satan, Savatage, Saxon, Scanner, Sebastian Bach, Shatter Messiah, Shok Paris, Silent Force, Sinergy, Skid Row, Skyclad, Slayer, Soilwork, Sonata Arctica, Spiritual Beggars, Stratovarius, Streams of Passion, Sybreed, Symphony X, Symphorce, Testament, Tesseract, Tim Henderson (BWBK), Timo Tolkki, Trail of Murder, Unisonic, Vindicator, Virgin Steele, Venomin James, Vision Divine, W.A.S.P., Watchtower, Yngwie Malmsteen and many more!

 I started listening to metal a long time ago.
 Back in 1985.
 I was all of about 8 years old and in second or third grade.
 I don't remember now.
 What I do remember is my friend Jason brought in a couple cassette tapes of Metallica's " Kill Em All" and "Ride The Lightning" and of course brought in his portable walkman cassette player.
 I remember hearing "Hit The Lights" and for whatever reason I was hooked.
 This music really moved me, especially for as young as I was at the time.